Mark Restelli: CannTrade

-CannTrade is the Everything Cannabis and Hemp Marketplace Platform.
 Established in 2016, CannTrade provides software tools that allow legal cannabis cultivators, manufacturers, distributors, and retailers to better manage their supply chain.
 CannTrade's parent company Trimpakt Inc was co-founded by Mark Restelli, Adam Holub, Brian Holub, and Drew Harmon.
+Restelli and CannTrade appeared on season 3 of The Marijuana Show.

 Personal

 Even though Restelli is from California, he claims that he does not surf.
-During the Edmonton Eskimos 2009 training camp, after being asked about it, Restelli responded, "You've got to be like the 10th person to ask it."
+During the Edmonton Eskimos 2009 training camp, after being asked about it, Restelli responded: "You've got to be like the 10th person to ask it."